Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 It was always recommended to use `default` as the name of this first profile.

-Since Plone 5.1, when there is a `default` profile, it is always used as the installation profile, regardless of other profile names.
+Since Plone 5.1, when there is a `default` profile, it's always used as the installation profile, regardless of other profile names.

-Exception: when this `default` profile is marked in an `INonInstallable` utility, it is ignored and Plone falls back to using the first from the alphabetical sorting.
+Exception: when this `default` profile is marked in an `INonInstallable` utility, it's ignored and Plone falls back to using the first from the alphabetical sorting.

 ### Uninstall

-An uninstall profile is not required, but it is highly recommended.
+An uninstall profile is not required, but it's highly recommended.

 Until Plone 5.0 the `CMFQuickInstallerTool` used to do an automatic partial cleanup, for example, removing added skins and CSS resources.